CDU-HIT238/slides/week8/index.md

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->
 ### WebView
 * Shows web content in app
-* A special browser window that looks like an app
+* A special browser window that is embedded in an app
 * May not have the same feature set as a standard browser

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->
-## Apached Cordova
+## Apache Cordova
 * Open source hybrid framework
 * Previously Adobe PhoneGap
+	* Adobe now provides a cloud service
+* Runs on Node.js
+* Used by frameworks like Ionic

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->